Befox/cdav/README.md

 ## How to install

-PHP 5.5 or greater is needed.
+PHP between 5.5.x and 7.0.x is required.

 Dolibarr native calendar module must be activated before installing CDav module.